 - ¼ cup sugar - sub with coconut sugar or monk fruit sweetener if needed

-- 1 Tbsp cacao powder - cocoa powder will work too
+- 1 tablespoon cacao powder - cocoa powder will work too

 For the chocolate dipping sauce